Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/index.md

       type: image
   workflowEnabled: true
   workflowText: Are you interested in knowing the steps that allow us to take our clients from rough ideas to hyper-realistic images?
-  workflowLinkText: <a href="/brokers-and-realtors/workflow" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">See a detailed step by step of our workflow and ask us all the questions that occur to you</a>.
+  workflowLinkText: See a detailed step by step of our workflow and ask us all the questions that occur to you.
   workflowImage: /images/brokers-and-realtors/workflow-image.jpg
   workflowImageCaption: LIV Guatemala
   workflowImageCredit: ATV